brokenpylons/limpid/README.md

 # Limpid
 Toy programming language aimed at education.
+It currently supports only varaibles, if and while constructs.

 Labeled BNF: